patrickziegler/mediacopier/README.md

 ### Generated Files

-After the installation process is finished, you should find the file structure seen below:
+After the installation is finished, you should find a file structure as seen below:

 ```
 ├── bin